-System Level ICS Command and General Staff will activate their support staff or delegate authority if they determine that support staff will be necessary.
+If the System Level ICS Command and General Staff determine that support staff will be necessary, they will activate this staff or delegate that authority.
 The storm emergency assignment list will be used to identify personnel available to fill Emergency roles within the System Level ERO.
-Support staff that are activated by System Level ICS Command and General Staff will activate their support staff as necessary.
+Support staff that are activated by System Level ICS Command and General Staff will activate their next level support staff as necessary.
 The staff they are responsible for activating can be found in their position checklists included in Chapter 23.2.